giulong/spectrum/README.md

 ## Values interpolation

-Each non-object value in the configuration can be interpolated by placing a dollar-string like this:
+Each non-object value in the configuration can be interpolated with a dollar-string like this:

 ```yaml
 object:
   key: ${key:-defaultValue}
 ```

-Where the `:-` is the separator between the name of the key to search for and the default value in case the key is not found.
-The default value is optional: you can just have `${key}`
+Where the `:-` is the separator between the name of the key to search for and the default value to use in case the key is not found.
+The default value is optional: you can just have `${key}`.

 Spectrum will replace the dollar-string with the first value found in this list: